-What Can a Handyman Do in Burlington in Burlington County, New Jersey?
+What Can a Handyman Do Without a License in Burlington in Burlington County, New Jersey?

 In New Jersey, most paid home-repair/handyman work performed for homeowners is regulated under the state’s Home Improvement Contractor (HIC) registration program rather than a single “general contractor license.”
 There is no broad statewide dollar-amount handyman exemption from HIC registration; if you offer/perform “home improvements” for compensation, you generally must register as an HIC and comply with NJ’s home-improvement contract rules.
 Separate state trade licenses are required for electrical, plumbing, and HVACR work regardless of HIC registration.